The hamlet of Ecot

 L'Ecot is obviously the main setting, the film was released in December 2015.
 Belle et Sébastien 3 was released in theaters in February 2018.
 This episode was also shot in Bonneval and the hamlet of L'Ecot.

-Shepherds from Piedmont would have settled here with their herds around the 5th century, surviving the harsh and frugal conditions of the altitude.
+Piedmontese shepherds then settled here with their herds around the 5th century, surviving the harsh, frugal conditions of altitude.

-Inhabited all year round until 1960, then abandoned in winter, l'Écot is now home to several young families from Bonneval sur Arc.
+Inhabited year-round until 1960, then abandoned in winter, l'Écot is now home to several young Bonneval sur Arc households.

 A little history...

-The Romanesque Art is an artistic style essentially architectural which takes its source at the end of the Xth century in Western Europe and ceases with the appearance of the Gothic art (beginning of the XIIth century).
-Its technical characteristics consist of a basilica plan, barrel vaults with double arches, groin vaults, domes, spans and buttresses.
-The decoration is influenced by Antiquity, oriental art and Celtic traditions.
-Two periods can be distinguished: the first Romanesque art (950-1070) and the second Romanesque art (1060-1130), which is the evolution and culmination of the first.
+Romanesque art is an essentially architectural artistic style that originated in Western Europe at the end of the 10th century and ended with the emergence of Gothic art (early 12th century).
+Its technical features include a basilical plan, barrel vaults with double barrel vaults, groin vaults, domes, spans and buttresses.
+Decoration is influenced by Antiquity, Eastern art and Celtic traditions.
+Two periods can be distinguished: the first Romanesque (950-1070) and the second Romanesque (1060-1130), the evolution and culmination of the first.